-- name attribute.
-This must be a unique name in the server, and is used to ref the transformer in address-policy and queue-policy - user .
+• name attribute.
+This must be a unique name in the server, and is used to ref the transformer in address-policy and queue-policy static-connectors

 This optional attribute determines the user name to use when creating the upstream connection to the remote server.
 If it is not specified the shared federation user and password will be used if set.

-- password .
 This optional attribute determines the password to use when creating the upstream connection to the remote server.
-If it is not specified the shared federation user and password will be used if set. - static-connectors Or discovery-group-ref .
-Pick either of these options to connect the bridge to the target server.
+If it is not specified the shared federation user and password will be used if set.

+Either this or discovery-group-ref is used to connect the bridge to the target server.